 As a certified Snoezelen® Multi-Sensory Environment, the Sensory Room promotes stress-free engagement and physical and intellectual development, particularly for individuals with physical and intellectual disabilities.
 Coined in Holland in the 1970s, the term Snoezelen is a contraction of the Dutch verbs “snuffelen” (to seek and explore) and “doezelen” (to relax).

-According to Bekah Stone, the Inclusion Specialist at Providence Community Center, “Our purpose in sharing this special Snoezelen multi-sensory room with the community is to improve quality of life for people of all ages.
+According to Bekah Stone, the Inclusion Specialist at Jim Scott Community Center, “Our purpose in sharing this special Snoezelen multi-sensory room with the community is to improve quality of life for people of all ages.
 By providing a nurturing environment and structured interaction, we can help individuals relax, learn, communicate, focus, improve memory, and develop social skills.”

-Upon entering the Sensory Room on the second floor of Providence Community Center, visitors are greeted by low lighting and soft music.
+Upon entering the Sensory Room on the second floor of center, visitors are greeted by low lighting and soft music.
 With colorful images projected on the walls and floor, the trickling sound of water emitted by bubble tubes, and the soft glow of fiber-optic light strands, the room feels like an otherworldly oasis.
 Its immersive elements are Wi-Fi enabled, allowing themes, images, sounds and colors to be customized for individuals using the space.

 Some of the room’s state-of-the-art features include: